peterN908/Blackjack-RL-Env/README.md

 Reward computation:
 - Main reward: `reward = delta_ev_sum + 0.1 × format_reward_func`.
 - `delta_ev_sum`: For each assistant turn t, we compute Q_t = EV(action|state_t) and V_t = EV(baseline|state_t) using Monte Carlo with the same random stream (low-variance).
 We add (Q_t − V_t) across all turns (including split hands).
 Baseline is the basic‑strategy policy adjusted to allowed actions for that state.
+- Malformed answers: The env accepts lenient forms (e.g., `<answer-STAND</answer>`); if it must salvage formatting, the format bonus is set to 0 for that turn.
+After `max_format_retries` invalid attempts in a single turn, the env auto-applies the baseline action and moves on.
 - `ev_reward`: Still logged (weight 0) — EV of the first action only from the initial state (continuation via basic strategy).
 Typical ranges: about `−2.0` to `+3.0` in bets for doubles/splits; most spots `−1.0` to `+1.5`.
 - `realized_return_metric`: The actual one‑off outcome of the hand from the environment’s deal; a useful “overall score” but not included in the main reward by default (weight 0).